LauraEmms/HOMEWORK---LAURA/README.md

 **TOOLS TO CONSIDER (TO BUILD APP)**
 <br>

 a).
-JavaScript, CSS, HTML: to build UI to show customers available options and allow them to input their orders, and also to build the interface for what the admin/team memer sees when orders come through
+JavaScript, CSS, HTML: to build an attractive UI to show customers available menu options and allow them to add items to a basket.
+JS, CSS and HTML will also to build the interface for what the admin/team memer sees when orders come through
 <br>

 b).
-SQL: to collect and store customer information like order ID's, Customer ID's in a database and add constraints to ensure that the DB can only have one customer ID and Order ID.
+SQL: to collect and store customer information like order ID's and Customer ID's in a database and add constraints to ensure that the database can only have one customer ID and Order ID.
 Also, SQL could be used to record ID's for the food items and take stock of item availability
 <br>

 c).
-Python: backend logic that sits between UI and the database, where you can send requests and get a response - here we'd incorporate components that talk to the database and an API, if one exists
+Python: to execute backend logic that sits between the UI and the database, where you can send requests and get a response.
+Using Python we could incorporate components that talk to the database and an API, if one exists
 <br>

-See below for an image which I've designed, outlining the above condiderations regarding tools required, and how they would interlink.
+See below for an image which I've created, outlining the above condiderations regarding tools required, and how they would interlink.
 <br>

 [Process_Design_Image.pdf](https://github.com/LauraEmms/HOMEWORK---LAURA/files/13237643/Process_Design_Image.pdf)